 Demian Maia Biography

 Demian Maia was born in Sao Paulo, Brazil on the 6th of November 1977.
-His fist contact with the Martial Arts world was through Judo at the tender age of 4, a sport that he practiced for 2 years.
+His first contact with the Martial Arts world was through Judo at the tender age of 4, a sport that he practiced for 2 years.
 After an inactivity period, he started taking Karate and Kung-Fu classes by his own initiative.
 He was 12 and he trained in both these sports until he was 19, when he picked up BJJ.
-The decision to drop the more traditional martial arts (Karate and Kung Fu), came after he watched an MMA event in the town of Ibrabuera, Brazil, were all 3 of the Brazilian Jiu Jitsu representatives easily won their respective fights without much effort.
+The decision to drop the more traditional martial arts (Karate and Kung Fu), came after he watched an MMA event in the town of Ibrabuera, Brazil, where all 3 of the Brazilian Jiu-Jitsu representatives easily won their respective fights without much effort.

 Demian was also at the centre of a revolution that almost caused Alliance team’s demise when in 2002 him and a few others decided to fight in CBJJO’s (Confederacao de Jiu Jitsu Olimpico) World Cup, just a few days prior to the World Championships (CBJJ) against Fabio Gurgel and Jacare Romero’s instructions.
 The reason these fighters fought in the Cup was because CBJJO offered a prize money, which the World Championships didn’t and Demian along with the others (Rodrigo Comprido, Leo Vieira, Terere and “Rico” Vieira) believed a fighter should get paid for his hard work.